Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 <summary><ins>&nbsp;Realistic and pragmatic&nbsp;</ins></summary>
 &nbsp;

-Rare find, not on the first page of the search output but ...
+I had to filtrate candidates for the list above while the quotes below were not on the first page of the search output ...

 * *Ginni Rometty*, CEO of IBM\
 "Some people call this artificial intelligence, but the reality is this technology will enhance us.
 So instead of artificial intelligence, I think we'll augment our intelligence."\
-<sup>✋</sup>&nbsp;<sub>Note the keyword *augment*, which can apply to the abacus, paper thesaurus, or supercomputers in the same context.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>✋</sup>&nbsp;<sub>Notice the word *augment*, which can apply to the abacus, paper thesaurus, or supercomputers in the same context.</sub>

 * _Christopher Nolan_, filmmaker, questioned about AI in a 2023 interview:\
 "... the real world is, by definition, infinitely complex. ...
 And so, any digital simulation or technology that simulates, eventually, it always hits a particular limitation."